What is compound interest

 At the start of year three, I now have £1,210.
 A year later, using the same 10% rate of return, I have now earned £121.
 Some of this is interest on interest, and another slice is now interest on interest on interest!

 The compounding effect is particularly powerful over decades of investing, and a significant part of your overall final return will have been effectively created from thin air, otherwise known as interest on interest.
+This is why it is essential to know what is compound interest.

 If we take another look at the previously seen investment growth table as set out below.
 40 years worth of £250 per month contributions, is the equivalent of £120,000 paid in.
 However, the value of the 10% growth column after 40 years, shows a figure of £1,581,019.
 This means circa £1.46m has been created by investment growth and the wonders of compound interest.